HomeGuidesAPI ReferenceChangelog

 Pacific Gas & Electric Co"ownership": "INVESTOR"Investor-owned utility managed as a private enterprise.

-Other potential values for ownership include: FEDERAL, POLITICAL_SUBDIVISION, RETAIL_ENERGY_MARKETER, WHOLESALE_ENERGY_MARKETER, TRANSMISSION, and STATE.
+Other potential ownership values include: FEDERAL, POLITICAL_SUBDIVISION, RETAIL_ENERGY_MARKETER, WHOLESALE_ENERGY_MARKETER, TRANSMISSION, and STATE.

-Now that we know how to find the utility our customer is on, it is time to learn how to find the exact tariff that applies to our customer!
+Now that we know how to find the utility our customer uses, it's time to learn how to find the exact tariff that applies to our customer!